-Benfica v Bayern Munich
+Bayern thrash Benfica with late show

 Post update

-Foul by Nicolás Otamendi (Benfica).
+Foul by Gonçalo Ramos (Benfica).

 Post update